Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-Users.md

 Note that you cannot add a user with just a team, to be added to the product the user must be given a product role.

 ## Team Membership
+!!! abstract "Available in SpiraPlan only"

-SpiraPlan lets product admins take teams that have been created at the system level, and assign product members to any active team on a product by product basis.
+Spira lets product admins take teams that have been created at the system level, and assign product members to any active team on a product by product basis.
 You can use these teams in different ways in different products, but the most common way is to group people together based on your organizational or functional structure.

 Team membership is managed by the combined Team and Product Membership page described above.